ywugwu/ywugwu.github.io/_pages/about.md

 Prior to this, I studied mathematics and computer science at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.

+My research interests lie in the intersection of computer vision and natural language processing, with a focus on multimodal learning and vision-language reasoning.
+I am particularly interested in developing models that can understand and reason about visual content in a way that is interpretable and explainable.

+Aside from research, I rank in the top 1% competitor on [Kaggle](https://www.kaggle.com/nightsh4de), [Leetcode](https://leetcode.com/u/Night_Shade/), and [Dota2](https://www.opendota.com/players/108382134).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.